prisma/prisma-engines/migration-engine/ARCHITECTURE.md

 Our stance so far has been "never use IF NOT EXISTS, we should always know if something exists or not in diffing".
-We have a first exception in a work in progress proposal proposal, motivated by not wanting to make the feature a breaking change, but the general rule is that we want diffing to be as precise as possible, so generated migrations should not rely on IF NOT EXISTS.
+We have a first exception in a work in progress proposal, motivated by not wanting to make the feature a breaking change, but the general rule is that we want diffing to be as precise as possible, so generated migrations should not rely on IF NOT EXISTS.